Indirana leithii: Description

 Adult males measure 19–29 mm and adult females 24–36 mm in snout–vent length.
 The tympanum is two-thirds of the eye diameter; a strong supra-tympanic fold runs from the eye to the shoulder.
 The fingers and toes bear enlarged discs; the toes are two-thirds webbed.
 Dorsal skin is rough with number of folds.
 Colouration is brownish with many, closely set black spots.
 The limbs are cross-barred.
 The venter is white while the throat is finely mottled with brown.

 The following description is adopted from George Albert Boulenger's "Fauna of British India":

 Vomerine teeth in two oblique groups are set just behind the level of the choanae.
 A free, pointed papilla sits on the middle of the tongue.
 The head is moderate; the snout is obtuse, with obtuse canthus rostralis and concave loreal region; the nostril is nearer to the end of the snout than to the eye; the interorbital space is a little narrower than the upper eyelid; the tympanum is distinct, two thirds the diameter of the eye.
 The fingers are moderate, the first extending not quite as for as second; the toes are two-thirds webbed, the web reaching the disks of the third and fifth toes; tips of fingers and toes dilated into small but well-developed disks; subarticular tubercles moderate; a single, small, oval inner metatarsal tubercle; no tarsal fold is present.
 The tibio-tarsal articulation reaches halfway between the eye and the end of the snout.
 The skin of the back has small scattered longitudinal warts; a strong fold runs from the eye to the shoulder.
 It is brown above, with small dark spots; limbs with dark transverse bands; lower parts white, throat mottled with brown.
 From snout to vent 1.25 inches.

+This frog has no call within the human audible range.